 In the asset groups details, on the upper left side of the page, you see the name, the description, the type of grouping, the number of assets An IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. that are part of that group, and the criteria of grouping.

 On the right, you see the status summary for your asset group.
-It displays the total number of configuration issues An identified configuration of software that is deployed, or features of software that is in use, which is known to be insecure., vulnerabilities, alarms Alarms provide notification of an event or sequence of events that require attention or investigation., and events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall..
+It displays the total number of configuration issues An identified configuration of deployed software or features of software that is in use, which is known to be insecure., vulnerabilities, alarms Alarms provide notification of an event or sequence of events that require attention or investigation., and events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall..
 The circle can display in orange (for alarms and configuration issues), blue for events, and red for vulnerabilities.
 There is a number inside each circle to indicate the number of alarms, events, vulnerabilities and configuration issues associated with the members of the asset group.
 You can click each circle to explore the information of each one.

 Note: Configuration Issues are only available for AWS Amazon Web Services (AWS) is a suite of cloud computing services from Amazon that make up an on-demand platform giving users access to their computing resources. and Azure Microsoft Azure is a cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 Sensors.

 At the bottom, there is a table area with tabs, some of which correspond to the circles.
 Each tab contains a table with records, if present, for your asset group.